60 Hudson Street: Internet hub and offices

 After Western Union left, 60 Hudson Street was converted into a colocation center and grew into one of the most important internet hubs in the world.
 Hundreds of telecommunications companies interconnect their respective internet networks (known as peering) as well as conventional TDM traffic through numerous meet-me rooms and optical and electrical lines placed throughout the building.
 Many data center colocation providers are tenants in the building.
 Epsilon Telecommunications, one such company, has built optical and electrical cabling facilities throughout the building since 1997.
 Various data centers including Epsilon, Digital Realty, and DataBank house internet and telecommunications providers for the purpose of collocating high capacity transport equipment used to terminate traffic both inbound and outbound with each other.
+By the late 1990s, the building was nearly fully occupied.

 The exteriors and ground-floor lobbies of 60 Hudson Street and two other telecommunications buildings were designated city landmarks by the New York City Landmarks Preservation Commission in 1991.

-In addition, after Western Union moved out of 60 Hudson Street, some of the space was occupied by city and state agencies.
-This included the New York City Department of Correction, which moved there in 2002.
-However, this use was relatively short-lived, as the city's departments of buildings and correction left 60 Hudson Street in 2010, and the space was subsequently used by internet providers.
+After Western Union moved out of 60 Hudson Street, some of the space was occupied by city and state agencies.
+These included the New York City Department of Buildings, which had an office there by the late 1980s, and the New York City Department of Correction, which moved there in 2002.
+The city's departments of buildings and correction left 60 Hudson Street in 2010, and the space was subsequently used by internet providers.